jleondia/jleondia.github.io/_pages/research.md

 </details>

-### [<var>The Role of Institutional Quality on the Effects of Fiscal Stimulus<var>](https://publications.iadb.org/en/the-role-of-institutional-quality-on-the-effects-of-fiscal-stimulus) with Leopoldo Avellán and Arturo Galindo.
+### [The Role of Institutional Quality on the Effects of Fiscal Stimulus](https://publications.iadb.org/en/the-role-of-institutional-quality-on-the-effects-of-fiscal-stimulus) with Leopoldo Avellán and Arturo Galindo.

 <details>
   <summary>Abstract</summary><p>